Welcome to my page...

 .

-with Ph.D. in architecture.
+Trained as an architect with a strong emphasis on its design thinking and practice, I am an equity-focusedpassionately dedicated, accomplished and "the first-generation" (international) scholar with Ph.D. in architecture.
 My responsive and problem-centered scientific research projects aim to explore game changing findings in my expertise fields.
-My current scholarly (research) focal points and deep concerns are climate justice and public health with a holistic perspective and at the intersection of the social and material contexts of architecture design “practice”, interior design and their (recent) intertwined his/herstories.
+Currently, my scholarly (research) focal points and deep concerns are intertwined challenges of climate emergency, public health and social justice in resilient architecture and design-centered disciplines / professional practices with a holistic perspective.

 .